 S.A.G.A.
 Empowerment Services Coalition, NFP (SAGAesc) is transitioning to support Healthy Choices Initiatives.
 This direction allows SAGAesc to advocate, educate and provide healthy choice awareness and resources in underserved communities.

-SAGAesc, is a Illinois registered 501c3 not for profit organization, established in 1984.
+SAGAesc, is a Illinois registered 501c3 not for profit organization, established November 01, 2004.

 We host a number of fundraisers throughout the year, including raffles and events.
 Our major fundraising event Juice & Jazz is our most popular fundraiser.
 It is usually held anywhere from mid-summer to early fall.
 At this event we showcase local Jazz talent emphasized by healthy food selections, beverages and activities.